Santicar575/zero2dapp/CELO.md

 This integration adds:

-- BuenoToken contract deployment on Celo Sepolia testnet
+- BuenoToken contract deployment on Celo Mainnet testnet
 - Frontend contract interaction page (`/contract`)
 - Token balance display and transfer functionality
 - Token ownership display from subgraph data
 - Celo branding theme (black and yellow) applied globally
-- Celo Sepolia as the default network
+- Celo Mainnet as the default network

 ## 🔄 What Was Changed